 A possession limit of 50,000 pounds is in effect during the winter I quota period.
 A possession limit of 12,000 pounds is in effect during the winter II period.
-If the winter I quota is not reached, the winter II possession limit increases by 1,500 pounds for every 500,000 pounds of quota not caught during winter I. The winter II possession limit was 28,500 pounds in 2018 due to quota rollover from the winter I period.
-During the summer period, various state-specific possession limits are in effect.
+If the winter I quota is not reached, the winter II possession limit increases by 1,500 pounds for every 500,000 pounds of quota not caught during winter I. During the summer period, various state-specific possession limits are in effect.

 The commercial scup fishery in federal waters is predominantly a bottom otter trawl fishery.
-In 2018, about 97% of the commercial scup landings (by weight) reported on VTRs were caught with bottom otter trawls.
-Pots/traps accounted for about 1.7% of landings while all other gear types each accounted for less than 1% of the 2018 commercial scup landings.9
+In 2019, about 81% of the commercial scup landings (by weight) reported by state and federal dealers were caught with bottom otter trawls.
+Pots/traps accounted for about 5% of landings, handlining accounted for 2% of landings, while all other gear types each accounted for 1% or less of the 2019 commercial scup landings.
+Notably 9% of landings reported by dealers were of an unknown gear type.
+This includes landings from vessels that are only permitted to fish in state waters and do not submit federal VTRs, resulting in incomplete information on gear type in the data set.7

 In 2018, trawl vessels could not possess 1,000 pounds or more of scup during October - April, or 200 pounds or more during May - September, unless they use a minimum mesh size of 5-inch diamond mesh, applied throughout the codend for at least 75 continuous meshes forward of the terminus of the net.
-In 2019, another threshold period was added from April 15-June 15 with a 2,000 pound possession limit to allow for higher retention in the small-mesh squid fishery (Table 4).
+In 2019, another threshold period was added from April 15-June 15 with a 2,000 pound possession limit to allow for higher retention in the small-mesh squid fishery (Table 5).